 The fastest way to waste money on agentic AI is to measure it like a chatbot.
 Deflection rate, generated replies, and average response time can be useful, but they do not prove business value.
 Sales and support teams make money when work moves to the right next step: a customer gets a useful answer, a renewal risk is escalated, a qualified lead reaches the right rep, a refund exception is handled correctly, or a support pattern becomes a product fix.

 That is why Quellix evaluates agentic workflows by handoff quality.
 The agent should not merely answer.
 It should collect context, decide what kind of work this is, take approved low-risk actions, route exceptions, and leave a receipt.
-McKinsey’s discussion of agentic AI in customer experience and Google Cloud’s work on AI agents for customer engagement both point toward the same operational shift: the value is in systems that can participate in service and revenue workflows with controls, not in text generation alone.
+Google Cloud’s work on AI agents for customer engagement and OpenAI’s tools for building agents both reinforce the operational requirement: production agents need orchestration, visibility, and controls around the model.

 For high-velocity sales and support teams, the monetization question is simple: which repeated handoffs currently consume expensive human time, delay revenue, or create customer churn?